Elizabeth Woolcock

-Elizabeth Lillian Woolcock (née Oliver; 20 April 1848 – 30 December 1873) was an Australian murderess who was hanged in Adelaide Gaol for the murder of her husband Thomas Woolcock by mercury poisoning.
+Elizabeth Lillian Woolcock (née Oliver; 20 April 1848 – 30 December 1873) was an Australian murderer who was hanged in Adelaide Gaol for the murder of her husband Thomas Woolcock by mercury poisoning.
 She remains the only woman ever executed in South Australia and is buried between the outer and inner prison walls of Adelaide Gaol.
 It has been argued that she may have been a victim of domestic violence and suffered from battered spouse syndrome.

 Life

-Elizabeth was born on April 20, 1848 and lived with her family in Burra Burra in South Australia.
+Elizabeth was born on April 20, 1848, and lived with her family in Burra Burra in South Australia.
 In January 1852, Elizabeth's father joined the Victorian gold rush and the family moved to Ballarat, taking residence in a tent on the goldfields.
 When Elizabeth was four years old, her mother moved to Adelaide, leaving the girl to be raised by her father.

 In 1855, seven-year-old Elizabeth was raped and left for dead by an itinerant Indian.
 Two years later her father died of consumption.